-- c) The relevant figure to determine the projected enrolment for a French-language school is the number of persons who will eventually take advantage of the contemplated program or facility.
-This figure "can be roughly estimated by considering the parameters within which it must fall the known demand for the service and the total number of persons who potentially could take advantage of the service."6 - d) It would be particularly inaccurate in southern Alberta to rely on projections based on current enrolment, for at least three reasons: - i.
+the service and the total number of persons who potentially could take advantage of the service."

+- d) It would be particularly inaccurate in southern Alberta to rely on projections based on current enrolment, for at least three reasons: - i.
 FrancoSud is a relatively new school board and many of its schools have beenestablished only for a relatively short period.
 FrancoSud's enrolment has increased more quickly than in its English-language school board counterparts and will likely continue to doso; - ii.
 The demographic trends in Alberta, mostly due to national and international immigration, have entailed substantial population growth in recent years; and - iii.
 In some communities, the state of current school facilities or the distance required to travel to an existing French-language school discourage enrolment.
 Experience has demonstrated that new French-language school facilities built by FrancoSud have led to increased enrolment.
 This same trend holds true across Alberta and Canada. - e) It is possible to obtain preliminary data regarding part of the potential number of students from Statistics Canada by custom order, based on recent Census data.
 FrancoSud has obtained such data for some of its catchment areas. - f) However, Census data underestimates the number of students that could enroll in French- language schools for the following, non-exhaustive, reasons: - i.
 The Census only identifies children with a parent whose first language learned and still understood is French (i.e. persons whose mother tongue is French which is only 1 of the 3 categories of right holders under section 23 of the Charter); - ii.
 The Census does not directly identify children with a parent whose first language is not French but who received their primary education in French, or who have a child whohas received primary or secondary education in French (the other 2 categories of rights holders under section 23 of the Charter); - iii.
 The Census fails to count children who have a parent with two mother tongues (one of which is French); - iv.
-The Census is carried out by household, such that it fails to count children who have a parent whose mother tongue is French where such children live with a parent whose mother tongue is not French;
+The Census is carried out by household, such that it fails to count children who have a parent whose mother tongue is French where such children live with a parent whose mother tongue is not French; - v.
+French mother-tongue Albertans living in exogamous (English-French) households record English as their first language due to the dominance of English as a household language; and English mother-tongue Albertans living in exogamous (English-French) households fail to record French as their spouse's first language due to the dominance of English as a household language.

-6 Mahé v Alberta, [1990] 1 SCR 342 at 384.
+&lt;sup>6 Mahé v Alberta, [1990] 1 SCR 342 at 384.